The Dark Side of Ancient Roman Cities

 The Dark Side of Ancient Rome

 Rome's history is often presented as a glittering metropolis full of architectural excellence, sophisticated engineering, extensive paved roads, and glorious monuments.
 Our contemporary entertainment industry romanticizes the tales of Roman emperors, warriors, gladiators, and politicians.
-When we visit the ruins, we imagine the daily life of ancient Rome as a pageant of prosperity and industriousness that supported the growth of an ancient utopia.
+When we visit the ruins, we imagine the daily life of the ancient Romans as a pageant of prosperity and industriousness that supported the growth of an ancient utopia.
 These aspects and portrayals of Rome have a degree of truth behind them.
-However, a darker side of Rome managed to evade the limelight.
+However, a darker side of Rome has managed to evade the limelight.

 Mainstream history suggests that the fall of Rome was primarily due to repeated outside attacks by the barbarians; however, I believe the most pernicious attack on Rome came from within its own walls.
 The people's culture, mindset, values, and psychology rotted the city of Rome from within, resulting in an incredibly dark, hollow, and meaningless daily existence for the average Roman citizen.
-This phenomenon can be identified by examining how the city, its buildings, and its infrastructure evolved.
+This phenomenon can be identified by examining how the city, its buildings, and its infrastructure evolved over time.

 Roman Culture

-Over time, Romans developed a hedonistic culture, mindlessly pursuing pleasure of all forms with difficulty integrating moderation, restraint, industriousness, and balance.
-These more admirable character traits and aspirations had been at the foundation of Greek society, one of the forebearers of Roman civilization.
+Over time, the Romans developed a hedonistic culture, mindlessly pursuing pleasure of all forms with difficulty integrating moderation, restraint, industriousness, and balance.
+These more admirable character traits and aspirations had been at the foundation of the Greek society, one of the forebearers of Roman civilization.
 For this reason, I believe it is essential to examine how this transformation took place to become aware of and prevent it from happening in our contemporary culture.

 “…the culture was often revolting and sometimes a veritable cesspool of human debasement and iniquity.”
 (Mumford 208)